 The Forum Warrants grant Forum the right to acquire 1,516,882 common shares at an exercise price of US\$0.01 per share, subject to anti-dilution adjustments only in the event of a stock-split or similar reclassification of the Company's capital stock.
-The Warrants may be exercised to purchase common shares (deliverable in the form of American depositary shares, each representing two common shares), at any time or times during their three-year term which expires on April 15, 2013.

 The Forum Warrants were initially recorded as a derivative liability associated with long-term debt at a fair value of US\$3,049,509.
-The Forum Warrants are recorded as "warrant liability" on the accompanying balance sheet.
 The fair value was determined by utilizing the Black-Scholes model.
-The proceeds, net of the portion allocated to the warrants, are allocated to the Secured Note, which will be accreted to its face amount at maturity using the effective interest method.
-The accretion amount is recognized as interest expense.
+The proceeds, net of the portion allocated to the warrants, were allocated to the Secured Note, which were accreted to its face amount at maturity using the effective interest method.
+The accretion amount was recognized as interest expense.

-On May 12, 2010, Forum exercised the warrants to purchase 1,516,882 common shares at the price of US\$0.01 per share (see Note 10).
+On May 12, 2010, Forum exercised the warrants to purchase 1,512,882 common shares at the price of US\$0.01 per share (see Note 10).

-(ad) Debt Issuance Costs
+(ae) Debt Issuance Costs